sarkahn/dots-roguelike/README.md

 This is very much a work in progress.
 Feel free to [open an issue](https://github.com/sarkahn/rltk_unity_roguelike/issues) if you see any obvious mistakes or errors.

-This project was written in Unity 2019.3.06f.
+This project was written in Unity 2019.3.06f with the Entities package v 0.5.1.

 ### [Introduction](Assets/Introduction.md)